Spectacular Hikes with Views You'll Love

 Skamania County, Washington is home to one of the big daddies in the Cascade Range (or what was once one of the big daddies) Mount St. Helens!
-And we have our fair share of slightly smaller mountains that all provide incredible hiking experiences with the cherry on top at the end being spectacular views.
-This four-day itinerary includes a peak a day and your efforts rewarded each night with luxurious lodging, delicious food and beverage and relaxing spa experiences.
+And we have our fair share of slightly smaller mountains that all provide incredible hiking experiences with spectacular views.
+This four-day itinerary includes a peak per day and your efforts will be rewarded each night with luxurious lodging, delicious food and beverage and relaxing spa experiences.

 Wow, what an accomplishment and what memories you must have amassed.
 And hopefully tons of fabulous pictures to record the adventure.
 Return home and tell all your friends that there are mountains to be conquered in this little bit of heaven known as Skamania County.